 What Does a Typical Resident Look Like at Pine Mountain Boys Academy?

-Young men who are enrolled in our 15-month residential program at Pine Mountain Boys Academy mostly come from loving and caring families who have exhausted every option in their search for help for their son.
+Boys who come to our residential program at Pine Mountain Boys Academy mostly come from loving and caring families who have exhausted every option in their search for help for their son.
 Parents have usually tried counseling, medication, location changes at school and at home, mental health approaches, and social service interventions.
 When a parent has exhausted all other options that are when they make the call for help to a therapeutic residential program, like Pine Mountain Academy.

 Our students consistently have had a history of being bright and talented young men; however, as a result of destructive choices, all of these wonderful attributes have been compromised.
 Where there were once excelling grades, there are failing grades.
 Where there were once athletic, artistic, or musical abilities, there is a loss of interest.
 The young man that always looked to his parents for direction, love, approval, and acceptance, now looks to his peers to fulfill those needs and is willing to follow them down the wrong path.
 Destructive choices are often associated with a negative peer group.